 Thermal modification is a controlled process where timber is heated to high temperatures in a low-oxygen environment.
-The heat changes the chemical structure of the wood, reducing its ability to absorb moisture and improving its performance outdoors.
+This alters the internal structure of the wood, reducing moisture absorption and improving long-term exterior performance.

 Improved durability